prashantgawali/helloprashant/TREC-2013-API-Specifications.md

 Please note that all details here are open to change.
 Discussion can be found in the mailing list, and in [issue #23](https://github.com/lintool/twitter-tools/issues/23).

 ### Tokenization
-The tokenizer creates a new token whenever it encounters whitespace, or one of the following characters:
+The tokenizer creates a new token whenever it encounters whitespace or one of the following characters:

     _ - ? ! , ; : . ( ) [ ] @ # / \